whaleloops/KEPT/README.md

 # KEPT

-This repository contains the original implementation of the auto icd coding project presented in xxx.
+This repository contains the implementation of our KEPT model on the auto icd coding task presented in xxx.

 ## Dependencies